vsha96/mllib/README.md

-## Mllib -- Machine learning library in Haskell
+## Mllib: Machine learning library in Haskell

 The collection of machine learning algorithms that allows developers to stay within the Haskell language.